 Dendy Spelling Variations

-hundred years, spelling variations in names were a common occurrence.
+Dendy has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Dendy have been found, including Dandie, Dandy, Dande, Dando and others.

 Early Notables of the Dendy family (pre 1700)

 Notables of this surname at this time include: Kerr Dand, son of the eighth Lord of Ferniehurst; and Edward Dendy (bap.
 1613-1674), English Serjeant-at-Arms in the Long Parliament and for the Rump during the...

 Another 34 words (2 lines of text) are included under the topic Early Dendy Notables in all our PDF Extended History products and printed products wherever possible.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Dendys to arrive on North American shores:

 Dendy Settlers in United States in the 17th Century

 - John Dendy, who arrived in Virginia in 1653

 Contemporary Notables of the name Dendy (post 1700) +